Water legislation bill clears Idaho House, heads to Senate

 - Teen dies after shooting in Renton Walmart parking lot Sunday

+The legislation makes sure water rights to the refill that are accounted for in the new agreement are protected should additional water storage systems of 1,000 acre-feet or more be built on the Boise River system.
+An acre-foot of water is an amount of water that covers one acre (0.4 hectares) with 1 foot (0.3 meters) of water.
+That’s about 326,000 gallons (1.2 million liters).

+The legislation is needed to remove doubt among the participants in the agreement about future water rights, Bedke said.

-Should the bill advance and be signed into law by Gov. Brad Little, the agreement would go to the Snake River Basin Adjudication Court for its consideration.
+Should the bill become law, the agreement between the canal companies, irrigation districts and the state would go to the Snake River Basin Adjudication Court for its consideration.
+If everything goes according to plan, the court would issue decrees for water rights to the storage refill in the reservoirs following flood-control releases.

+That was one of the issues in the multiple lawsuits — the release of water from Lucky Peak Reservoir, Arrowrock Reservoir and Anderson Ranch Reservoir for flood control.
+Combined, they hold about 1.1 million acre-feet.

+Lucky Peak is operated by the U.S. Army Corps of Engineers primarily for flood control, while the other two are operated by the U.S. Bureau of Reclamation primarily for irrigation.
+But the federal agencies coordinate efforts on flood control to protect the city of Boise and surrounding areas from flooding by releasing water during heavy snow years to make room in the reservoirs for additional snowmelt.